 She specializes in fascia restoration and chronic pain relief.

 fascia restoration called

 "The Sajonas Method".

 She invented the Theralign Bar,

-a patent pending, self fascia release and hydration tool.
+a patent pending, self fascia hydration and restoration tool.

 "I love partnering with clients like you